-It is expected that the students attend classes.
+It is expected that students attend all classes.
 We will do many applied problems in labs every week, individually and in groups.
 If you miss a class, you may find it very difficult to complete the home assignments on your own.